vargalaszlo87/audion-receiver/README.md

 ## Conclusion

 The circuit can modulate a lower voltage than the forward voltage of the diode.
 In this case the peak voltage is ca. 80mV.
+Goodbye 2024.

 ## 👨‍⚖️ License